 6.49.1 Applicability to language

-SPARK provides mechanisms to explicitly interface to modules written in other languages.
+The vulnerability are described in ISO/IEC TR 24772-1 exists in SPARK, which provides mechanisms to explicitly interface to modules written in other languages.
 Pragmas Import, Export and Convention permit the name of the external unit and the interfacing convention to be specified.

 Even with the use of pragma Import, pragma Export and pragma Convention the vulnerabilities stated in subclause 6.49 of TR 24772-1 are possible.
 Names and number of parameters change under maintenance; calling conventions change as compilers are updated or replaced, and languages for which SPARK does not specify a calling convention may be used.